• Skip to primary navigation

 Since I have first-hand experience with both models and it is almost always the case that Kindle will be on sale for Prime Day and Black Friday, I wanted to share some tips on choosing the just-right Kindle for you.

-Which Kindle is best?: The Kindle Oasis versus the Kindle Paperwhite
+Which Kindle is Best?: Kindle Oasis vs Kindle Paperwhite

 Before you buy any Kindle, it is best to think about where and how you want to use it: